 “The people watching was off the scale!”

-✦ Carnival of Venice: History
+✦ The Carnival of Venice: History

 History will say that Carnival of Venice came to life in 1162 as a victory celebration by the Serenissima (the original name of Venice) over a war against Ulrico, the Patriarch of Aquileia.
 That said, when Venice was under the rule of the King of Austria, the festival was outlawed in 1797, but would return in full force in 1979.
 While I’m condensing a deep history into a few words, it’s easy enough to go online to research the beautiful city of Venice and Carnival, which always ends at the start of Lent (which occurs 40 days before Easter).

-✦ Carnival of Venice: Never-Ending People Watching
+✦ Venetian Carnival is Never-Ending People Watching!

 While there are some pricey masquerade balls, much of what goes on during the Carnival of Venice is free to the public, including parades, street performers, music performances, and the never-ending people watching.
 One caveat about the event: you have to tolerate crowds, and be patient and willing to worm your way through them to make the most of this festivity.
 It is said that 3 million people attend yearly over the course of the two plus weeks and I’m betting 2.9 million of them have a camera in hand.

-✦ Carnival of Venice: A Photographer’s Heaven
+✦ Carnival of Venice is Also a Photographer’s Heaven!

 Between the incredible backdrop of Venice coupled with all the costumed revelers willing and wanting their photos taken, I thought I had died and gone to photographer’s heaven.
 It was a simple matter of asking permission, and with a nod, the individual, couple, or group assumed a very elegant stance and froze.
 And within a minute or two, they gracefully moved into another pose making my job of capturing pleasing shots very straightforward.
 The downside here was the fact that other photographers moved in on my heels for the shot as well.
 Now I would normally consider this rude behavior, but it didn’t take long to learn that common courtesy wasn’t going to rule during the Carnival of Venice, so best to jockey for position along with everyone else in the fray.
 When in Rome, do as the Romans do!